-A head full of flaky, itchy misery isn’t exactly terribly fun, and can lead to serious irritation and redness.
-Thing is, though, you can get dandruff other places too.
+A head full of flaky, itchy misery isn’t exactly terribly fun and can lead to serious irritation and redness.
+Thing is, though, you can get dandruff in other places too.
 Pretty much anywhere hair grows, to be specific, and that includes your lash line.

 Here’s a roundup of the best ways to banish eyelash dandruff for good!